gdt050579/AppCUI-rs/docs/chapter-4/menu.md

 | `get(...)`     | Returns an immutable reference to a menu item                         |
 | `get_mut(...)` | Returns a mutable reference to a menu item                            |

-Besides this the following [methods](../chapter-3/common_methods.md#menu-related-methods) are available in each control and allow menu manipulation.
+Besides this, the following [methods](../chapter-3/common_methods.md#menu-related-methods) are available on each control and allow menu manipulation.